 In oral history, it is believed that silk weavers are descendants of Rishi Markanda, who was a master weaver himself.
 In the recorded history, the weavers from the Devangas and Saligars communities came to Kanchipuram from Andhra Pradesh about 400 years ago during the reign of Vijayanagara King Krishnadevaraya.

 They weave patterns from the stone carvings using silk threads and threads of gold.

 Mulberry silk is homegrown in Tamil Nadu and gold threads for Zari work come from places like Gujarat.

 Quintessential Kanchipuram Saree

 In a quintessential saree, pallu and border are woven separately and then attached to the main Saree.
 The joint is called Pitni and you can see it on the reverse side.
-It is said that the joint is so strong that that Saree way wear and tear but the joint will not lose its place.
+It is said that the joint is so strong that Saree may wear and tear but the joint will not lose its place.

 They have a GI or Geographical Indicator tag that makes them a heritage weave.
 This means that these sarees can come only from this town.

 The most popular and most favorite motif is that of a temple.
-It comes in the form of temple border where the Shikara of the temple is replicated in silk and Zari.
+It comes in the form of a temple border where the Shikara of the temple is replicated in silk and Zari.
 Other auspicious signs of Indian culture like floral patterns, leaves, elephants, Swans, Parrots, Rudraksha et al can be seen in various combinations.

 On the richer Saris, you can see the Devi devatas and their stories woven.